 If you do not wish to submit your original transcript, we will accept copies that have been certified by a lawyer or Notary Public at the review stage.
 We will require an original document before enrolment.

-While no tests are required in the initial application, London Business School has developed this diagnostic to assess your readiness for study.
+While no tests are required in the initial application, London Business School encourages applicants to take the EA to assess readiness for study.
 It has been calibrated to an executive-level audience, is shorter than the GMAT and focuses on the skills that are appropriate in a business school context.
-It is designed to be taken with modest (2-3 days) preparation.
+It is designed to be taken with modest (two to three days) preparation.
 This supports our understanding of your exceptional strengths and areas to focus on to get the best from your studies as a Sloan Fellow.
-To find out more, read our admissions blog.
+To find out more, read our Student and Admissions blog.

 We will also accept GMAT and GRE scores.
 Candidates may submit their applications before they have taken any test – these are one of many criteria we use when assessing an applicant.
 A high score does not guarantee admission, while lower scores do not rule out a candidate.
 If you have already taken a test and have a valid test score, please contact our team with your test details.